atlassistant/pytlas/README.rst

 An open-source 🤖💬 python 3 assistant library built for people and made to be super easy to setup and understand.

+**pytlas** translates natural language sentence into python skills you can easily define yourself.

 I first started to develop `atlas <https://github.com/atlassistant/atlas>`_ but I have finally decided to develop a library that everyone could embed in their own program with simple python code.

 Want to get your feet wet?
 Have a look at the `example/skills` folder to see how it works!